 With the ever-present risk of hacks in the Web3 landscape, new users may fear that their funds can get stolen at any time.
 Liquidity pools are a prime target due to the huge amount of funds that are locked up, and hackers draining these pools could result in the loss in value of gamers’ Web3 assets.

 Ethlas provides a multi-layered approach to monitor and detect any bots or fraudulent users that attempt any malicious transactions.
 This robust security approach is further enhanced through their close collaboration with GrabDefence, which adds proactive measures to prevent unauthorized cashouts by these users.

 Ethlas has transformed the topic of options trading — which can sometimes be really technical — into a gamified educational experience with their PokPok DeFi infrastructure.
 This empowers gamers of any skill level to learn more about the DeFi space and be more comfortable with using the ecosystem.

 As more gamers transition from Web2 to Web3, the entire industry is expected to grow exponentially in the coming years.
 Ethlas is set to take advantage of this by providing a user-friendly route to the world of Web3 gaming for both gamers and developers.

+This article was brought to you in partnership with Ethlas.
 To learn more about Ethlas and their vision for the future of Web3 gaming, follow them on Twitter and Discord, or visit their website for more information.